The mental health needs on campus are increasing as well as the severity of issues our students are encountering.

 The information below explains when professional counseling might be beneficial to a student and how to make a referral to PACS.
 The concept of professional confidentiality and information about other types of referral and consultation services are also discussed.

-Please refer to UNH’s Faculty and Staff Recognize, Respond, Refer, and Report guide for information about accessing other supportive resources on campus.
+Please refer to UNH’s Faculty and Staff Recognize, Respond, Refer, and Reach Out guide for information about accessing other supportive resources on campus.

 Please Note: PACS does not provide notes or letters to professors regarding class attendance or other mental health matters.